test-kitchen/kitchen-google/README.md

 GCE network that instance will be attached to; default: `default`

+### `subnet`

+GCE subnetwork that instance will be attached to.
+Only applies to custom networks.

 ### `preemptible`

 If set to `true`, GCE instance will be brought up as a  [preemptible](https://cloud.google.com/compute/docs/instances/preemptible) virtual machine,